284

 Localization (FR + EN)

-Consistency through systems, redesign of user flows.
+Consistency through systems, redesigned user flows.

-Consistency through systems, redesign of user flows.
+Consistency through systems, redesigned user flows.

 EdTech

-X2O Media's OneRoom is a hybrid meeting product combining in-person rooms with remote meetings.
+X2O Media's OneRoom was a hybrid meeting product combining in-person rooms with remote meetings.
 The hardware was universally acclaimed, but the software's poor usability was the main driver of churn.
 Clients reported enjoying the hardware setup but using either Teams or Zoom instead of the native software.
 The product was locked out of certain markets due having been built without accessibility in mind.

-X2O Media's OneRoom is a hybrid meeting product combining in-person rooms with remote meetings.
+X2O Media's OneRoom was a hybrid meeting product combining in-person rooms with remote meetings.
 The hardware was universally acclaimed, but the software's poor usability was the main driver of churn.
 Clients reported enjoying the hardware setup but using either Teams or Zoom instead of the native software.
 The product was locked out of certain markets due having been built without accessibility in mind.

-Consistency through systems, redesign of user flows.
+Consistency through systems, redesigned user flows.

 EdTech

-X2O Media's OneRoom is a hybrid meeting product combining in-person rooms with remote meetings.
+X2O Media's OneRoom was a hybrid meeting product combining in-person rooms with remote meetings.
 The hardware was universally acclaimed, but the software's poor usability was the main driver of churn.
 Clients reported enjoying the hardware setup but using either Teams or Zoom instead of the native software.
 The product was locked out of certain markets due having been built without accessibility in mind.

 Team